fcosmo/todoApp/meta/readme.txt

     fieldMetas:

         name: The name of this field.
-Lowercase with CamelCase.
-Carries suffix "List" for "hasMany" relation fields.
+Lowercase with CamelCase. (ie theField).
+Carries suffix "List" for "hasMany" relation fields. (ie theFieldList).
             ::= <string>
         description: The description of this field.
             ::= <string>
         hasMany: When present, indicates the field has oneToMany relationship.
-The value is used accordingly externally.
             ::= "forward" | "backward" | "bidirectional"
         type: The type of entity for this field.
             ::= <string>